naitongzhang/naitongzhang.github.io/_posts/2021-07-01-Chinese-Firms-Going-Global-How-They-Manage-Expats.md

+---
-# Chinese Firms Going Global: How They Manage Expatriates?
+title: "Chinese Firms Going Global: How They Manage Expatriates?"

-Created: August 13, 2024 10:47 AM
+layout: post
+---

 Thesis for applying for MBA Degree of CKGSB